Soviet deportations of Chinese people: Erasing East Asians from the RFE

 This is a section related to the Chinese deportation of 1937-39.
 We begin with Russian and Soviet historiography intentionally erasing the histories and contributions of the Chinese and Koreans to the Russian Far East (abbreviated as RFE).
 The Russian historian, Semyon D. Anosov wrote, “In the 17th century, the Manchu-Tungus tribes living in the region were conquered by China and deported.
 Since then, the region has been deserted.”
 Kim Syn Khva, a Soviet Korean historian and author of Essays on the History of the Soviet Koreans [очерки по историй Советских корейтсев], wrote, "The first Korean migrants appeared in the southern Ussuri region when secretly 13 families came here fleeing Korea from unbearable poverty and famine."
+This migration occurred in 1863.

 However, Chang found Western sources, most notably Ernst G. Ravenstein's The Russians on the Amur and J.M.
 Tronson's Personal Narrative of a Voyage to Japan, Kamtschatka, Siberia, Tartary, and Various Parts of Coast of China: In H.M.S.
 Barracouta, which detailed Chinese, Korean and Manchu settlements from Ternei to Vladivostok and Poset before 1863 (see small map below).
 Some of these Chinese and Korean settlements and settlers were remnants from the Bohai/Parhae kingdom (which ended in 926 AD).
 Parhae was a Korean and Manchu polity.
 Both Ravenstein (1856-60) and Tronson (1854-56) explored the Russian Far East before 1860.
 Ravenstein's account is much more accurate and full of ethnographic details.
 At the very least, he noticed the differences between Koreans and Chinese versus the Manchus.
 The former prepared and sold trepangs according to Ravenstein.
 They (Chinese and Koreans) also raised crops and cattle and lived in small villages and settlements among their co-ethnics.
 Ravenstein was a German geographer, cartographer and ethnographer of some note.
 Tronson's account called all of the East Asians whether Chinese, Korean, Manchu or Tungusic peoples "Mantchu-Tartars."
 Chang also interviewed an elderly Soviet Korean grandmother in 2008, named Soon-Ok Li.
 Ms. Li stated that, "No one came from Korea.
 We have always lived in Vondo [the Korean name for the Russian Far East].
 Even my grandparents [Ms. Li was born in 1928] were born here."